Environment setup for local product development - Ubuntu and Mac OSX

 - Debugging or testing changes done in avni-models

-- Same as how it's done in avni-client.
-Shown above.
+- Same as how it's done in avni-client (you can find the target in Makefile of avni-models)

 SETUP COMPLETE !!!